Sleep apnea

-A systemic disorder, sleep apnea is associated with a wide array of effects, including increased risk of car accidents, hypertension, cardiovascular disease, myocardial infarction, stroke, atrial fibrillation, insulin resistance, higher incidence of cancer, and neurodegeneration.
+A systemic disorder, sleep apnea is associated with a wide array of effects, including increased risk of car crashes, hypertension, cardiovascular disease, myocardial infarction, stroke, atrial fibrillation, insulin resistance, kidney disease, memory loss, neurodegeneration, low testosterone, and higher incidence of cancer.
 Further research is being conducted on the potential of using biomarkers to understand which chronic diseases are associated with sleep apnea on an individual basis.

 Treatment may include lifestyle changes, mouthpieces, breathing devices, and surgery.
-Effective lifestyle changes may include avoiding alcohol, losing weight, smoking cessation, and sleeping on one's side.
+Effective lifestyle changes may include avoiding alcohol, losing weight, quitting smoking, and sleeping on one's side.
 Breathing devices include the use of a CPAP machine.
 With proper use, CPAP improves outcomes.
 Evidence suggests that CPAP may improve sensitivity to insulin, blood pressure, and sleepiness.
-Long term compliance, however, is an issue with more than half of people not appropriately using the device.
-In 2017, only 15% of potential patients in developed countries used CPAP machines, while in developing countries well under 1% of potential patients used CPAP.
+Long-term compliance, however, is an issue with more than half of people not appropriately using the device.
+In 2017, only 15% of potential patients in developed countries used CPAP machines, while in developing countries, well under 1% of potential patients used CPAP.
 Without treatment, sleep apnea may increase the risk of heart attack, stroke, diabetes, heart failure, irregular heartbeat, obesity, and motor vehicle collisions.

 OSA is a common sleep disorder.
 A large analysis in 2019 of the estimated prevalence of OSA found that OSA affects 936 million—1 billion people between the ages of 30–69 globally, or roughly every 1 in 10 people, and up to 30% of the elderly.
 Sleep apnea is somewhat more common in men than women, roughly a 2:1 ratio of men to women, and in general more people are likely to have it with older age and obesity.
 Other risk factors include being overweight, a family history of the condition, allergies, and enlarged tonsils.